nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-22-LocationIndependentReferences.md

-Putting a new Version Manifest is nearly identical to putting a Payload Chunk, except that the Put request is multicast to the NHID-derived group
+Putting a new Version Manifest is nearly identical to putting a Payload Chunk, except that the Put request is sent to the NHID-derived group
 (rather than CHID-derived) and that there will not be a pre-existing Version Manifest with the same UVID (Unique Version IDentifier).